Blair Schoene - About Me

 I started as assistant professor in Geosciences at Princeton in the fall of 2009.
 This was following a 3-year post-doc in Geneva, Switzerland, where I was working in Urs Schaltegger's istope geochemistry lab, studying the rates and causes of the end-Triassic mass extinction event.
 This involved U-Pb zircon geochronology, which I also applied to understanding magmatic processes in the Eocene Adamello batholith, in northern Italy.
 I defended my Ph.D in the department of Earth, Atmospheric and Planetary Sciences at MIT in 2006, where I worked with Sam Bowring on applying structural geology, geochemistry, numerical modeling and geo- and thermochronology towards understanding Mesoarchean craton construction and stabilization.
 I got a B.A. in geology from the Colorado College in 1999, where I also spent some time teaching in 1999-2000 and 2006.

 My interest in the Earth Sciences began as a love for the outdoors, usually manifested as some form of extreme or not-so-extreme sport.
 Later I learned to make observations from the microscopic to global scale to learn about the past and current evolution of our planet.
 Radiogenic isotope geology is crucial in calibrating the absolute rates of these processes and to seamlessly piece together the sequence of Earth history.
-I have recently designed and overseen the construction of a radiogenic isotope geology lab on the second floor of Guyot Hall, which hosts world-class mineral characterization and clean room facilities and a IsotopX PhoeniX62 Thermal Ionization Mass Spectrometer.
-We will be focusing initially on high-precision U-Pb geo- and thermochronology, Sm-Nd and Rb-Sr isotope tracing, and eventually U-series tracing and dating.
-The lab is now completely operational and we've begun measuring sub-picogram Pb samples from a variety of geologic environments.
-Please stay tuned as we get ramped up!
+I run a radiogenic isotope geology lab on the second floor of Guyot Hall, which hosts world-class mineral characterization and clean room facilities and a IsotopX PhoeniX62 Thermal Ionization Mass Spectrometer.
+We focus on high-precision U-Pb geo- and thermochronology, Sm-Nd and Rb-Sr isotope tracing, and may eventually dive into U-series tracing and dating.
+We apply these techniques to high-precision geochronology of magmatic systems with the goal of understanding how continental crust is made, to dating ash beds for the purposes of understanding the interaction between the solid earth, the ocean-atmosphere system, and the evolution of life, and for using radiogenic isotopes as tracers for carbonates and silicate phases.